kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 A pod can have multiple containers with each defines multiple and different probes, the worst case is a pod has all 3 different types of probes with many probes for each type.

-### HTTP Virtual Probes (existing design)
+## Existing design: HTTP Virtual Probes

 As per our current design, a pod with multiple probes will be merged and will be handled by a single virtual listener.
 This listener will forward/redirect probe requests to the corresponding application port without any intermediate transforming except path rewriting, etc.

 While we provided annotations for users to customize whether they want to enable the Virtual Probe feature and on which port do they want to expose the Virtual Probe listener, the current design actually does not require the user to customize these items and the probes can be translated automatically and transparently.